miles-no/Milo/README.md

 ### 2. Document Processing and Chunking

-The `Embeddings` project implements a basic chunking strategy:
+The `Embeddings` project uses an LLM-based approach for chunking:

-- **Reading**: Reads text content from files.
+- **Reading**: Reads text content from files in the specified directory (`HandbookDocuments`).
-- **Splitting**: Divides the text into smaller, potentially overlapping chunks.
-(The specific strategy, e.g., fixed size, sentence splitting, might need inspection in `Embeddings/Program.cs` or related classes).
+- **LLM-based Splitting**: Instead of a simple rule-based splitter, it sends the entire document content to the configured Ollama generation model (e.g., `gemma3`) via the `Embeddings/Chunking/LLMChunking.cs` class.
+- **Prompting for Chunks**: A specific system prompt instructs the LLM to act as an assistant that divides documents into meaningful segments suitable for embedding.
+The prompt encourages grouping related content, favoring larger chunks over smaller ones, and maintaining the original language.
+The LLM is expected to return the chunks in a structured JSON format (defined by `Utils/Models/ChunkedData.cs`).
-- **Metadata**: Each chunk is associated with its original source document (`source` column in `documents` table).
+- **Metadata**: Each resulting chunk is associated with its original source document (`source` column in `documents` table) when stored.
-- **Goal**: Chunks should be small enough for effective embedding but large enough to contain meaningful context.
+- **Goal**: Leverage the LLM's understanding to create semantically coherent chunks, potentially leading to better context retrieval compared to simple fixed-size or sentence splitting.

 ### 3. Embedding Generation with Ollama

 Vector embeddings are generated via the Ollama API:

 - **Model**: Uses the model specified by `OLLAMA_EMBEDDING_MODEL` (e.g., `jeffh/intfloat-multilingual-e5-large-instruct:f16`).
-- **Client**: Likely uses `HttpClient` and `System.Net.Http.Json` (or `Microsoft.Extensions.AI.Ollama`) to interact with the Ollama `/api/embeddings` endpoint.
+- **Client**: Sses `Microsoft.Extensions.AI.Ollama` to interact with the Ollama `/api/embeddings` endpoint.
 - **Process**: Text chunks are sent to Ollama, which returns corresponding vector embeddings.
 These vectors are then stored in the `embeddings` table.

 ### 4. Semantic Search Implementation